309 Main St

 VISIT GREAT HAUNTED HOTELS

-The Inn at Jerome has eight guest
+The Mile High Inn and Grill (formerly the Jerome Inn) has eight guest

 rooms, designed in their original Victorian style popular around 1900.